Recycling Bin – clean, dry and loose.

-Please do not place any of the following items in this bin: black plastic bags, food waste, garden waste, food and drink cartons, polystyrene, bubble wrap, hard plastics (e.g. toys and plant pots), blister packs, foil-lined plastic pouches and bags (e.g. crisp packets), Pyrex/ovenproof glassware, drinking glasses, crockery, window panes, mirrors, light bulbs, rubbish.
+Please do not place any of the following items in this bin: black plastic bags, food waste, garden waste, food and drink cartons, textiles, polystyrene, bubble wrap, hard plastics (e.g. toys and plant pots), blister packs (eg. plastic and foil packaging for medicinal tablets) foil-lined plastic pouches and bags (e.g. crisp packets), Pyrex/ovenproof glassware, drinking glasses, crockery, window panes, mirrors, light bulbs, rubbish.

 Please note, recycling bins issued before April 2013 are black.

 - Branches (up to 10cm/4″ diameter)